tadyatha om gate gate paragate parasamgate bodhi svaha

 ... all of these and any other opportunities to choose beautiful, sacred or delightful reminders of Shani's presence, aid appreciation of Shani's power to create Enlightenment. (unburdening of our attachment to fear)

 Luciana, I hope this viewpoint is helpful.
-I do utilize gems where appropriate but only as an aid to consciousness.
+Gems can be applied where appropriate but only as an aid to advancing consciousness.

 If you would like a full reading from me, please feel free to email and I will provide details.